reactiverse/es4x/CONTRIBUTING.md

 ---

 Interested in contributing to the ES4X?
 Want to report a bug?
-Before you do, please read the following guidelines.
+Before you do, please read the following guidelines properly.

 ## Submission context

 ### Got a question or problem?

-For quick questions there's no need to open an issue as you can reach us on [gitter.im][1].
+For quick question there's no need to open an issue as you can reach us on [gitter.im][1].

   [1]: https://gitter.im/es4x/Lobby

-### Found a bug?
+### Found  bugs?

 If you found a bug in the source code, you can help us by submitting an issue to the [issue tracker][2] in our GitHub repository.
 Even better, you can submit a Pull Request with a fix.
-However, before doing so, please read the [submission guidelines][3].
+However, before doing so, please read the following [submission guidelines][3].

   [2]: https://github.com/reactiverse/es4x/issues